Nursing Home Neglect Attorneys in Portland

 What should I do if my loved one is a victim of nursing home neglect/abuse?

 Once your loved one is in a safe place, seek legal advice.
-Our team of nursing home neglect attorneys at Pickett Dummigan McCall is here for you.
+Our team of nursing home neglect attorneys at Pickett Dummigan Weingart is here for you.
 You can schedule a free consultation with us so we can listen to you, answer all your questions, and help you get justice for your loved one.